NYUAD-CRC/crc-docs/source/hpc/help/greasy.rst

 "Greasy" Workload Management Tool
 ==================================

 We want to introduce you the "greasy" tool.
-This tool will easy to implement "High Throughput Computing" (HTC) jobs on Dalma.
+This tool will easy to implement "High Throughput Computing" (HTC) jobs on Jubail.
 HTC jobs  are usually concerned about resource availability and resilience normally for long running tasks.
 In most cases HPC environments are not suitable to run HTC workload and this is where Greasy can become a handy tool to use.
 It will help users to manage workflows with many serial tasks even if they have dependencies among them in an easy and robust way.

 This is a tools which is still under development, so some improvements may come up in the future.